96boards/documentation/consumer/dragonboard/qualcomm-robotics-rb5/installation/board-recovery.md

 ---
-title: DragonBoard 845c Board Recovery
+title: Qualcomm RB5 Board Recovery
-permalink: /documentation/consumer/dragonboard/dragonboard845c/installation/board-recovery.md.html
+permalink: /documentation/consumer/dragonboard/qualcomm-robotics-rb5/installation/board-recovery.md.html
 ---

-# DragonBoard 845c Board Recovery
+# Qualcomm RB5 Board Recovery

-This page outlines steps needed to recover your DragonBoard 845c board from a bricked software state.
-This instruction set is suggested to those who are experiences boot issues due to a corrution in the file system and/or other software components.
+This page outlines steps needed to recover your Qualcomm RB5 board from a bricked software state.
+This instruction set is suggested to those who are experiencing boot issues due to a corruption in the file system and/or other software components.

-There are a couple ways to recover your DragonBoard 845c from a "bricked" state.
+There are a couple ways to recover your board from a "bricked" state.

 ## SD card Recovery image

-Unlike other Dragonboard (410c and 820c) the Dragonboard 845c cannot boot from SD card.
-It is a hardware limitation of the SOM used, and there is no plan to fix this limitation at this point.
+Unlike other Dragonboard (410c and 820c) the Qualcomm RB5 cannot boot from SD card, and there is no plan to support SD card recovery at this point.

 ## Fastboot recovery